Shadowjumper3000/DataBases-MenuExtraction/README.md

     pip3 install -r requirements.txt
     ```

+### !!DEPRECATED, DJANGO WILL CREATE DATABASE WHEN RUNNING MIGRATIONS!!
 ### 4. Run `schema.sql` to create the database:
 - Ensure you have MySQL installed and running.
 - Execute the `schema.sql` file to create the database and tables:
     ```sh
     mysql -u your_username -p your_password < schema.sql
     ```
+### !!DEPRECATED, DJANGO WILL CREATE DATABASE WHEN RUNNING MIGRATIONS!!

 ### 5. Modify Django settings to use the new database:
 - Open `settings.py` in your Django project.